 Game art, in the most general sense, is basically any sort of visual used for a game (both 2D and 3D.
 The UI?
 Game art.
 The characters and enemies?
 Game art.
 The backgrounds?
 Game art.
 Weather effects like snow and rain?
 Game art.
 Storyboards used for the pre-production of the game?
 Game art.
 While programming is, of course, needed to place and use the visuals, anything the user sees is an aspect of game art – as well as any art developed during the planning stages of the game.
 Even the game logo is technically an aspect of game art.

-The above being said, there are two important concepts needed to truly understand the scope of game art and its importance to the overall game design: types and subfields of game art.
+The above being said, there are two important concepts needed to truly understand the scope of game art and its importance to the overall game design: types and subfields of game art which we will discuss in a moment.

 We’ll first talk about types when it comes to game art.
 Now, we’re not discussing personal art styles here in the sense of how someone draws something (i.e. anime, impressionist, etc.).
 Every artist has a unique style all their own, so that would take forever to talk about.
 Plus, this is often dictated at the game design level anyway.
 Instead, we want to focus on the four main “types” of art you’ll see in terms of their use in video games.